singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 ---

-If we picture this grid, the only way to move to spot ( r, c) is by moving to one of the adjacent spots: ( r-1, c) or ( r, c-1).
-So, we need to find a path to either ( r-1, c) or ( r, c-1).
+If we picture this grid, the only way to move to spot (r, c) is by moving to one of the adjacent spots: (r-1, c) or (r, c-1).
+So, we need to find a path to either (r-1, c) or (r, c-1).

 How do we find a path to those spots?
-To find a path to ( r-1, c) or ( r, c-1), we need to move to one of its adjacent cells.
-So, we need to find a path to a spot adjacent to ( r-1, c),  which are coordinates ( r-2, c) and ( r-1, c-1). or a spot adjacent to ( r, c -1).  which are soots ( r- L c -1) and ( r. c-2).
-Observe that we list the point ( r-1, c-1) twice; we'll discuss that issue later.
+To find a path to (r-1, c) or (r, c-1), we need to move to one of its adjacent cells.
+So, we need to find a path to a spot adjacent to (r-1, c), which are coordinates (r-2, c) and (r-1, c-1). or a spot adjacent to (r, c-1), which are spots (r-1, c-1) and ( r.c-2).
+Observe that we list the point (r-1, c-1) twice; we'll discuss that issue later.

 > Tip: A lot of people use the variable namesxandy when dealing with two-dimensional arrays.
 This can actually cause some bugs.
 People tend to think aboutx as the first coordinate in the matrix andy as the second coordinate (e.g., matrix[x][y]).
 But, this isn't really correct.
 The first coordinate is usually thought of as the row number,  which is in fact they value (it goes verti­ cally!).
 You should write matrix[y][x].
 Or, just make your life easier by using r (row) and c (column) instead.